Four Brooklyn Multifamily Buildings Sell for $24M

 By Larry Getlen July 14, 2025 1:00 pmreprints

-An Argentinian firm has paid $24.2 million to purchase four multifamily properties — three walk-ups and one elevator-equipped building — in East Williamsburg, Brooklyn.
+An Argentine firm has paid $32.5 million to purchase five multifamily properties — three walk-ups and two elevator-equipped buildings — in East Williamsburg, Brooklyn.

-Urbana Partners of Buenos Aires paid the sum to Tryline Capital Management in two separate transactions, according to PincusCo, which first reported the deal.
+Urbana Partners of Buenos Aires paid the sum to Tryline Capital Management in several separate transactions.
+PincusCo first reported the deal, but had details on only four of the buildings.

-Urbana paid $12.23 million to Tryline for three separate but adjoining eight-unit walkup buildings at 64, 66 and 68 Maspeth Avenue, which have a total of 22,500 square feet of buildable space.
+Urbana paid $12.23 million to Tryline for three separate but adjoining eight-unit walk-up buildings at 64, 66 and 68 Maspeth Avenue, which have a combined total of 22,500 square feet of buildable space.
 Tryline had purchased the properties from Naftali Group in January 2022 for $15.7 million.

 Urbana also paid Tryline $11.98 million for the 28,430-square-foot, 21-unit residential elevator building across the street at 65 Maspeth Avenue, which Tryline had purchased in January 2022 from Naftali Group for $15.4 million, according to PincusCo.

-Note: UPDATE: This article has been updated to include information about Avison Young, and to incorporate information about 484 Humboldt Street.